 Discuss the key geological processes responsible for mineral deposit genesis.

 Describe how these deposits are distributed throughout geologic time (Archean to Cenozoic) and in space (e.g., mid-ocean ridge, continental arc, back-arc basin).

 Develop a conceptual Source-Transport-Trap (STT) model for understanding the genesis of mineral deposits on Earth and their relationship to plate tectonics in time and space.

 Note that this course will not cover industrial minerals (gravel, sand, potash, etc.) or any fossil fuels (coal, natural gas, oil).

 Kenneth Hickey & James Scoates

-See Course Webpage on UBC Connect to access lecture slides, project information, and lab pre-reads.
+See Course Webpage on UBC Canvas to access lecture slides, project information, and lab pre-reads.